GhostShell77/G-A_Overview/README.md

 7. Select one of the copied files on the left list, click `Check All` on the top middle of the window, then click `Import`

 8. Repeat step 7 if you are importing individual packs + layouts instead of a Full profile.
-    - _Some features might not show correctly at first, It may be necessary to Dock and then Undock at any station to reload the UI to apply all changes._
+    - _Some features might not show correctly at first, It may be necessary to Dock and then Undock at any station to reload the UI in order to._
 ___

 #### Packs, Layouts & Presets